 Avobar, Covent Garden

-Why: Has any food item had more of a resurgence over the past 10 years than the humble avacado.
+Why: Has any food item had more of a resurgence over the past 10 years than the humble avocado.
 What was once considered a slightly tasteless fruit best enjoyed as guacamole, now features on hipster brunch menus across the UK.
-Avobar, as you might have guessed, is all about celebrating the avacado and offers a superfood-heavy menu which really demonstrates quite how versatile this fruit is.
-You'll find everything on the menu from an avacado burger complete with avacado bun, to superfood salads topped with ye old faithful.
+Avobar, as you might have guessed, is all about celebrating the avocado and offers a superfood-heavy menu which really demonstrates quite how versatile this fruit is.
+You'll find everything on the menu from an avocado burger complete with avocado bun to superfood salads topped with ye old faithful.

 Where: 24 Henrietta Street, WC2E 8ND